 Think about a baby.
 When babies are learning to walk they fall ALOT!
 But every fall teaches them something.
 Every fall gets them one step closer to being able to run!
 And that is the same for us.
 Every time we fail, we learn a boundary that we need to set, or a pitfall that we need to avoid next time, and before we know it, we are running full speed at our dream!

 This is also a great reminder to avoid biting off more than we can chew.
-Maybe our goal for this year is to run a 5k, but if we just get off the couch and go outside and expect to be able to run even down the street, we will likely be disappointed and discouraged.
+Maybe our goal for this year is to run a 5k, but if we just get off the couch and go outside and expect to be able to sprint down the street like we are at the Olympics, we will likely be disappointed and discouraged.
 Break your goal down into a much smaller step.
 Maybe your first step needs to be getting enough sleep at night so that you have energy to get up early!
 Whatever it is, starting slow and steady is the only way to have sustainable results.

 3.)
 Find Accountability